zikunye2/zikunye2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student of Operations Research at Industrial and Enterprise Systems Engineering, University of Illinois at Urbana Champaign.
+I am currently a PhD student in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign](https://ise.illinois.edu).
 My research focuses on revenue management, online advertising, and field experiments.

+## Education

+- **University of Illinois Urbana-Champaign**, Ph.D. in Operations Research (2018 – 2023 expected)
+- **Shanghai Jiao Tong University**, B.S. in Industrial Engineering and Mathematics (2014 - 2018)

 ## Research